bptlab/ark_automate/wiki/Home.md

 ## How to contribute to the wiki

 To contribute a page to the wiki, please create a markdown file in the `wiki` directory.
-It will automatically be deployed as a wiki page once it it pushed onto the DEV branch.
+It will automatically be deployed as a wiki page once it is pushed onto the DEV branch.
-The page title will have the same name as the filename of your created file and will show hyphens as emptyspaces.
-Therefore we ask you to not use emptyspaces in your filenames.
+The page title will have the same name as the filename of your created file and will show hyphens as empty spaces.
+Therefore, we ask you to not use empty spaces in your filenames.

 > The deployment of wiki pages will overwrite the existing pages, so if you want to persist your article in the wiki, please go the route of creating a markdown file.